iew Matthias Leuthard | Doctor of Science (Dr. Sc. ETH Zurich)

 A

-Passionate researcher with a curious mind who enjoys solving complex and challenging real-world problems.
+Passionate economist with a curious mind who enjoys solving complex and challenging real-world problems.

 About

-I am an economist with a passion for CGE and growth models.
-My research interests include Macroeconomics, Economic Growth, Climate and Energy Policy Evaluation, Economics of Climate Change, Integrated Assessment Modeling and Tipping Points.
+I am a macroeconomist working on environmental and climate economics issues, innovation and economic growth.
+My research combines theoretical modelling, empirical methods and quantitative tools to study the interactions betweeen climate change, climate policy and and economic growth.
 I have a strong background in combining economic theory and numerical simulation models (e.g. CITE model), with expertise in assessing the economic impacts of environmental and growth policies.
 Thanks to my minor in data science, I am also able to apply econometric techniques and tools to gain data-driven insights and support evidence-based decisions.
-Committed to addressing the critical challenges of climate change and promoting sustainable growth through innovative equitable policy solutions.
-Passionate about leveraging economic expertise to drive sustainable growth and efficient and equitable policies.
+Passionate about leveraging economic expertise to drive sustainable growth and efficient and equitable policies (CV).

 Projects